Thai Sweet Potato Salad

 4. SILKY SATAY SAUCE

 Return the pan to a low-medium heat with another drizzle of oil.
 Add in the Thai red curry paste (to taste) and fry for 1-2 minutes until fragrant, shifting continuously.
 Add the peanut butter and mix until fully combined.
 Then, vigorously whisk in the coconut milk and 200ml of warm water.
 Allow to simmer for 6-7 minutes until thickened and silky.
-On completion, whisk in some lime zest and a squeeze of lime juice (we encourage using a generous amount of lime!)
+On completion, whisk in some Lime zest and a squeeze of lime juice (we encourage using a generous amount of lime!)
 Season to taste and remove from the heat.
 Just before serving, toss the rinsed green leaves with some olive oil and seasoning.

 5. CREAMY SATAY SUPPER

 Arrange a bed of rinsed salad leaves and top with the roast sweet potato.
 Cover in the mixed beans and drizzle over the silky satay sauce.
-Garnish with the toasted peanuts, chopped coriander, and fresh, sliced chilli.
+Garnish with the toasted Peanuts, chopped coriander, and fresh, sliced chilli.
 Warm and comforting!

 • Sweet Potato - 750g